rwilcox/my-learnings-docs/learning_javascript_typescript_null_handling_strategies.md

 # The Typescript way

+Using compiler fanciness, and not fundimentals of functional programming, is possible here too...

 ## Using Type Guards

 We can use [user defined type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html) to enter into a block of code where the compiler knows what kind of object a thing is (because we told it).